xdudaj02/Bioinformatics/proj_1/README.md

 - Jakub Duda (202311235)

 ## Usage
-Script is written in *Python 3.11.0* and requires the *Biopython* library to be installed.
+Script is written in *Python* and does not require any non-standard libraries.

 To run the script, use the following command:
 ```bash